emfinfo/cypherlib/README.md

 - class AesUtil to check encrypted data
 - class AlphaSubsUtil for encryp/decrypt with alphabets substitution (for education);
 - class XorUtil for encrypt/decrypt with bit manipulation (XOR, for education).
-- class Util for decrypting Login data and check customer license

 You can download and open this project in NetBeans.
 It's a Java 8 maven project.
 So, dependencies are loaded automaticly from maven central.
 There are some test classes where you can learn how to use this library.